zbishop2002/CarefreeDockManager/README.md

 ![ ](discord-status-update-demo.gif)
 - Make a Discord server and choose the desired channel for the notifications. **Edit Channel -> Integrations -> Create Webhook -> Copy Webhook URL**

-The webhook URL will come formatted like #1.
+The webhook URL will come formatted as seen in #1.
 To use it with shoutrrr in your compose.yml, convert it to #2's format.
 1. https://discord.com/api/webhooks/WEBHOOKID/TOKEN
 2. discord://TOKEN@WEBHOOKID
 ### Watchtower Template Docker Compose